Bio2Byte/simsapiper/README.md

 - Map [DSSP codes](https://swift.cmbi.umcn.nl/gv/dssp/DSSP_2.html) on sequences of the MSA, conserving the gaps.

 Common Issues:
-- Mapping fails if sequence of model and sequence do not match exactly (eg. structure file contains more than one chain, large gaps, mutations) : sequence is added to mapped alignment without being converted to its DSSP codes
+- Mapping fails if the sequence of the model and the sequence have the same length but are more than 5% different because of point mutations or have different lengths because of deletion/insertion mutations: these troublesome sequences can be find in the `results/outFolder/msas/unmappable.fasta` file and will be added to the mapped alignment without being converted to their DSSP codes
+- Your structure file contains more than one chain: extract a specific chain using [pdb-tools](http://www.bonvinlab.org/pdb-tools/) or use predicted models

 ### 7.2 Squeeze MSA towards conserved secondary structure elements (--squeeze)
 Output: `results/outFolder/msas/squeezed_dssp_merged_finalmsa_alignment.fasta`